weDevsOfficial/wp-user-frontend/readme.txt

 == Screenshots ==

-1. Admin panel
-2. Admin panel &rarr; Dashboard Tab
-3. Admin panel &rarr; Login Tab
-4. Admin panel &rarr; Payments Tab
-5. Post Forms
-6. Form Builder
-7. Form Builder &rarr; Post Settings
-8. Form Builder &rarr; Edit Settings
+1. Create Forms with Powerful Builders
+2. 25+ Customizable Form Elements
-9. Form Elements
+3. Fully Customizable Form Elements
+4. Frontend View of Your Forms
+5. Get Detailed List of your Forms
+6. Let Your Users View Details of Their Posts
+7. Let Your users Edit Their Profiles from Frontend
+8. Allow Users to Buy Subscription Packs
+9. Create Subscription Packs Easily
-10. Subscription Packs
+10. Configure Your Subscription Packs
-11. Subscription Pack Settings
+11. Set Up Pricings for Subscription Packs
-12. Subscription Packs in a Page
+12. Show Subscribed Subscriptions Packs
-13. Subscription Payment Screen
-14. A single Form Element on Form Editor
-15. A Form in a Page
+13. Customizable Form with Individual Post Settings
+14. Customize Your Post on the Fly
+15. Control and configure everything from
-16. Frontend User Dashboard
+16. Dashboard Settings to Configure Posts
+17. Login, Restriction, Frontend Security
+18. Set Payment Related Options

 == Frequently Asked Questions ==